 They can also be static, like a monthly Netflix or Spotify subscription.
 Recurring payments can be a simple way to ensure you pay your bills on time each month.
 They help you avoid late fees if you’re forgetful and free up time for those with a lot on their plate.

 Electric bills can vary wildly from season to season and even from month to month.
-You likely have the option to have email or even text alerts set to inform you of the date and amount withdrawn from your checking account.
+You likely have the option to have email or even text alerts sent to inform you of the date and amount withdrawn from your account.
 Set up these alerts so that you’re up to date on the status of your accounts.

 It’s also a good idea to review your checking account from time to time looking for rogue autopay.
 These can come in the form of nefarious companies that have tricked you into paying small amounts of money monthly, quarterly, or annually when you didn’t realize you had done so.